ircanywhere/ircanywhere.github.io/docs/source/server/networks.rst

    :param object user: A valid user object from the `users` collection
    :param object network: A valid network object to insert
    :param string status: A valid network status
-   :returns: The network inserted or null if not
+   :returns: A promise to determine whether the insert worked or not

 .. js:function:: NetworkManager.addTab(client, target, type[, select, active])